Pratikshinde55/AWS-EKS-SetUp/README.md

+# Elastic Kubernetes Service(EKS):
 kubernetes is Container cluster management tool.

- # Elastic Kubernetes Service(EKS):

-Amazon EKS is Kubernetes cluster management service.
+**Amazon EKS is Kubernetes cluster management service.**

- Elastic Kubernetes Service(EKS) give fault tolerance(FT) means if something fail, Kubernetes master automatic launch Container.
+**Elastic Kubernetes Service(EKS) give fault tolerance(FT) means if something fail, Kubernetes master automatic launch Container.**

- EKS give seamless facility.
+**EKS give seamless facility.**

 EKS also have multi master node setup.

 - control plane:

- In Master node of Kubernetes there are differents program run (Kube-schedular, KubeAPI, etcd) which control the kubernetes cluster nodes is termed as 'Control plane'.
+ *In Master node of Kubernetes there are differents program run (Kube-schedular, KubeAPI, etcd) which control the kubernetes cluster nodes is termed as 'Control plane'.*

  - Master Node:

- Amazon EKS the master node is fully managed by aws cloud .
+ *Amazon EKS the master node is fully managed by AWS Cloud.*

 -  worker node:

- The worker node is not fully managed by aws.
+ *The Worker node is not fully managed by AWS.*

 - Note:

-we can create EKS cluster :-
+We can create EKS cluster :-
  1. webUI
  2. terraForm
  3. eksctl